hawwestin/MSR.APO/README.md

 Current version of application has not bean released yet.
 Development and testing is mostly from interactive session in command line or from IDE.

 ## Contribute
-Soon I write  contributing.md :)
+Soon I will write  contributing.md :)

 ## Built With